Blog

 Garlic – Natural Treatment for Hepatitis C

-Garlic is one of the most effective and easily available home remedies for hepatitis C infection.
-This spice contains allicin which has sulfur and also properties to fight back stubborn bacterial and viral infections.
+This spice contains allicin, which has sulfur and also properties to fight back stubborn bacterial and viral infections.

 It can be consumed in the form of tea as well.
 Just boil 3 or 4 crushed cloves of garlic with a cup of water for a few minutes.
-Strain and consume when warm first up in the day.
-Regular use of garlic is an excellent natural treatment for hepatitis C.

 Turmeric – Home Remedy for Hepatitis C

-Turmeric is powerful anti-inflammatory and also strong anti-viral and anti-bacterial agent.
-It is also enriched with antioxidant properties which makes it one of the reliable home remedies for hepatitis C.
+It is also enriched with antioxidant properties, which makes it one of the most reliable home remedies for hepatitis C.

-This rhizome also cleanses the blood and eliminates toxins deposited in the liver.
 Add one teaspoon of turmeric powder to a glass of milk and drink.
-If you do not want to consume milk add to a cup of warm water and drink.
+If you do not want to consume milk, add it to a cup of warm water and drink it.

-This can be used as a spice in cooking and also sprinkled over salad or soups etc.
+This can be used as a spice in cooking and also sprinkled over salad or soups, etc.

 Licorice – Natural Treatment to Treat Hepatitis C

-Licorice is herb with multiple medicinal properties.
+Licorice is an herb with multiple medicinal properties.
 It is a reliable natural treatment for hepatitis C infection as well.
-Licorice roots possess anti-viral, antibacterial and antioxidant properties.

 It is an immunity enhancer.
-It increases white blood cells and enhances the efficacy of the immune system to fight back infection.
-Grind an inch long piece of licorice and add to a cup of water.
+It increases white blood cells and enhances the efficacy of the immune system to fight back against infection.

 Castor Oil – Home Remedy for Hepatitis C

-Take castor oil and make it warm.
-Soak a cotton towel in it and place it over the stomach.
-Put a hot water bottle to keep towel warm longer.
-Repeat this twice in a day to gain relief from infection and its symptoms.
+Put a hot water bottle to keep the towel warm longer.
+Repeat this twice a day to gain relief from infection and its symptoms.

 Castor oil open-up congestion and prevents water retention in the liver.

-Milk, Ginseng and Green Tea – Natural Treatment for Hepatitis C
+Milk, Ginseng, and Green Tea – Natural Treatment for Hepatitis C

-There are few herbs as well which are renowned as home remedies for hepatitis C. Milk thistle and St. John’s wort is effective herbs for treating infection and rejuvenating the liver from its damaging effects.
-These also diffuse swelling and relieve discomforting symptoms of infection effectively.
+Milk thistle and St. John’s wort are effective herbs for treating infection and rejuvenating the liver from its damaging effects.

-The use of ginseng and a few cups of green tea during the day are also beneficial as a natural treatment for hepatitis C infection.
-These are rich in antioxidants and encourage the liver to perform normally.
+The use of ginseng and a few cups of green tea during the day is also beneficial as a natural treatment for hepatitis C infection.

 Diet for Hepatitis C Patients

-Diet for hepatitis C patients shall comprise of foods from all four important groups.
-Properly balanced meals shall be consumed which includes food from wholegrain, fruits, and veggies, cereals and grains, and dairy products and poultry.
+Properly balanced meals shall be consumed, which include food from wholegrains, fruits and veggies, cereals and grains, and dairy products and poultry.

 Foods from all four groups ensure optimum nutrition and stay light on the stomach.